The drama program at Melbourne Girls Grammar consists of classroom drama and the co-curricular drama program.

 At Year 5 Drama is a core subject and at Years 6 – 10 Drama is an elective the girls may choose.
 At VCE, Drama studies are on offer.

 In the Middle Years (Years 5-8) the girls explore a range of skills including: mime, vocal, improvisation, script and movement.
-The girls experiment with a range of genres such as melodrama, comedy, musical theatre and theatre-in-education.
+The girls experiment with a range of genres such as melodrama, comedy, musical theatre and process theatre non-naturalism.

 Classroom performances allow involvement with girls in the Junior Years at Morris Hall and Early Learning at the Barbara Tolson Centre.

-In the Senior Years the girls are involved in an exploration of dramatic elements and theatrical conventions.
+In the Senior Years the girls are involved in an exploration of non-naturalism, including dramatic elements and non-naturalistic conventions.
 They develop their improvisation skills and take part in classroom performances of both scripted and group devised works.

 VCE Drama classes perform ensemble pieces, scripted plays and solo performances.